JereNwa/learn-to-code-in-html/CONTRIBUTING.md

 ![A screenshot of the fork repository page.](assets/fork-repo.jpeg)

-4. Your changes will be checked by me, then will be added after my approval!
+4. Edit away!
+Don't forget to click the 'Commit changes...' button!
+Your changes will be checked by me, then will be added after my approval!